The Kodulabor Assessment Framework

 Quality Assessment

 How does the AI-assisted output compare to traditional quality standards?
 Is it equivalent, better in some ways, worse in others?
-What did I have to fix?
+What had to be fixed?

 Gotchas & Limitations

 What didn't work.
-Edge cases where the AI failed, moments where human correction was needed, constraints I hit, and things that surprised me.
+Edge cases where the AI failed, moments where human correction was needed, constraints we hit, and things that surprised us.

 Replicability Score

 Could someone else reproduce this result with similar tools and similar work?
-I rate it 1–5.
+Rated 1–5.
 A 5 means the approach is straightforward and general.
 A 1 means it was custom and specific.

 Verdict

-Overall recommendation.
+Overall assessment.
 Did AI help here?
 By how much?
-What would I do differently next time?
+What would we do differently next time?
 Who should and shouldn't try this approach?

 Why this framework exists

 AI hype is everywhere.
 Claims are easy.
 Data is rare.
-I built this framework because there's a difference between a tool that feels helpful in the moment and a tool that measurably improves how I actually work.
-I measure the nine dimensions—problem, approach, effort, benchmark, acceleration, quality, gotchas, replicability, and verdict—because that's the only way to know if the AI really helped or just felt impressive.
-I document what broke.
-I share numbers.
-That's how we learn.
+This framework exists because there's a difference between a tool that feels helpful in the moment and a tool that measurably improves how work actually gets done.
+We measure nine dimensions — problem, approach, effort, benchmark, acceleration, quality, gotchas, replicability, and verdict — because that's the only way to know if the AI really helped or just felt impressive.
+We document what broke.
+We share numbers.
+That's how the field advances.

 A note on data sources

 All data comes from real work.
 Timing logs from actual sessions, token counts from API calls, quality assessments from the people doing the work, and documented moments where the AI needed human correction.
 No proprietary models, no synthetic benchmarks.
-Every dimension—effort hours, acceleration factor, replicability score—comes from measurement, not intuition.
-If you want to replicate my results, you have the numbers.
+Every dimension — effort hours, acceleration factor, replicability score — comes from measurement, not intuition.
+If you want to replicate our results, you have the numbers.

 Case Study Template

-When I write a case study, I answer each of these questions.
-You can use this same structure to document your own AI projects.
-The prompt next to each heading is a guide—answer it honestly, include numbers, and don't hide the hard parts.
+Every case study follows this structure.
+You can use it to document your own AI projects.
+The prompt next to each heading is a guide — answer it honestly, include numbers, and don't hide the hard parts.

 Problem